-The Food and Health Bureau (FHB) has long supported local health and medical research, as well as health promotion projects.
-Through the generation of scientific knowledge derived from local and global research, as well as translating these knowledge into clinical practice, the Health and Medical Research Fund (HMRF) administered by the FHB is able to provide more and better evidence to support cancer prevention, diagnosis, treatment and survivorship, as well as formulation of evidence-based health policy, to reduce cancer incidence, morbidity, mortality, and to improve the quality of life of patients.
+The Health Bureau (HHB) has long supported local health and medical research, as well as health promotion projects.
+Through the generation of scientific knowledge derived from local and global research, as well as translating these knowledge into clinical practice, the Health and Medical Research Fund (HMRF) administered by the HHB is able to provide more and better evidence to support cancer prevention, diagnosis, treatment and survivorship, as well as formulation of evidence-based health policy, to reduce cancer incidence, morbidity, mortality, and to improve the quality of life of patients.
 Studies on cancer-related areas will be given priority for funding under the HMRF.

-The Health and Medical Research Fund (HMRF) was established by the FHB in 2011 by consolidating the former Health and Health Services Research Fund and the former Research Fund for the Control of Infectious Diseases, with a broadened scope for funding health and medical research in Hong Kong.
+The Health and Medical Research Fund (HMRF) was established by the HHB in 2011 by consolidating the former Health and Health Services Research Fund and the former Research Fund for the Control of Infectious Diseases, with a broadened scope for funding health and medical research in Hong Kong.
 In 2017, the HMRF further expanded its scope by incorporating the former Health Care and Promotion Fund in order to create synergy and provide more flexibility in supporting both health and medical research and health promotion efforts.

 The HMRF aims to build research capacity and to encourage, facilitate and support health and medical research to inform health policies, improve population health, strengthen the health system, enhance healthcare practices, advance standard and quality of care, and promote clinical excellence, through generation and application of evidence-based scientific knowledge derived from local research in health and medicine.
 It also provides funding support to evidence-based health promotion projects that help people adopt healthier lifestyles by enhancing awareness, changing adverse health behaviours or creating a conducive environment that supports good health practices.